Ken0uz/arnn-tps-master-sii/README.md

 # ARNN - Master SII

-This repository contains the work for the ARNN (Artificial Neural Networks and Neural Networks) module in the Master SII program.
+This repository contains the work for the ARNN (Artificial Neural Networks) module in the Master SII program.
 The project is structured into several TPs (Travaux Pratiques) where each TP covers a different concept related to neural networks, including performance evaluation, gradient descent, multi-class classification, and backpropagation algorithms.

 ## Repository Structure